Eastern Old Japanese: Attestations

 All this would give a total of 242 short poems and one long poem according to Alexander Vovin (2014).

 Geographic distribution

 This variety is geographically opposed to Western Old Japanese and Kyūshū Old Japanese.
-It was spoken to the east of Nara, the capital of Japan during the Nara Period, approximately in the current Kantō region, Chūbu region and Tōhoku region (then collectively referred to as the Azuma region).
+It was spoken to the east of Nara, the capital during the eponymous Nara period, approximately in the current Kantō region, Chūbu region and Tōhoku region, which was collectively referred to as Azuma.

 Varieties

-Eastern Old Japanese was not a unified variety but a collection of different dialects.
+Eastern Old Japanese was not a unified variety but rather a collection of dialects.
 Their demarcation differs depending on the author.

 For example, Bjarke Frellesvig (2010) distinguishes three dialect areas: